ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 ### What is a Bundle?

-A bundle is a collection of AYON products used in the AYON pipeline.
+A bundle is a collection of AYON integrations (Addons) used in your pipeline.
 It includes:

 - Launcher Version
 - Dependency Package